FIXTradingCommunity/fix-orchestra/repository-util/src/main/resources/xsl/README.md

 Adds datatype mappings to ISO 11404 General-Purpose Datatypes standard to an Orchestra file.
 Other mappings may be added in the future.

-## Repository2010to2016.xsl
+## orchestra2unified.xslt

-Translates FIX Repository 2010 Edition to Orchestra / 2016 Edition schema.
+Translates FIX Unified Repository 2010 Edition to Orchestra Repository schema.

 Argument is a delimited string of phrase file URLs.